-As the business grows however, the scheduled maintenance process becomes more complex, and it is exponentially harder to:
+As businesses grow the scheduled maintenance process becomes more complex, and it is exponentially harder to:

-- Having clear, concise reporting of maintenance activities.
+- have clear, concise reporting of maintenance activities.

-With an ever-growing list of scheduled maintenance tasks to perform, and more and more reactive maintenance jobs coming in, it can become increasingly difficult to keep all the balls in the air, and plates confidently spinning.
+With an ever-growing list of scheduled maintenance tasks to perform, and a growing number of reactive maintenance jobs coming in, it becomes increasingly difficult to keep all the balls in the air, and plates confidently spinning.

 - Have I got the inventory to complete the job?

 - Will issues have a flow-on effect through the organisation?

 With this in mind, here are the three basic steps to scheduling a job to make your working life so much easier.
 Plus, it will help you get the best return on investment (ROI) from your assets.

 Step 1: Step back and look at the big picture